Audio Inpainting: Revisited and Reweighted: Introduction

-In this article, we concentrate on the classic case where the gap does not exceed 60 milliseconds.
+In the present article, we concentrate on the classic case where the gap does not exceed 50 milliseconds.
 We emphasize that we assume filling a~single, compact gap.
-Such a task is truly challenging, which explains why not many methods have been published on the topic, at least in comparison with the related field of audio declipping, where much more literature exists, \cite{Adler2011:Declipping, Kitic2015:Sparsity.cosparsity.declipping, BilenOzerovPerez2015:declipping.via.NMF, RenckerBachWangPlumbley2018:Consistent.dictionary.learning.LVA, ZaviskaRajmicPrusaVesely2018:RevisitingSSPADE, ZaviskaRajmicMokryPrusa2019:SSPADE_ICASSP}, to name but a few.
+Such a task is truly challenging, which explains why not many methods have been published on the topic, at least in comparison with the related field of audio declipping.
 Clipping is a non-linear distortion that degrades the signal all along its length; there is no compact-in-time loss, and moreover, some information is still available due to the knowledge of the clipping model.
-Note that another related problem is filling the missing samples that were selected randomly, as done, for instance, in \cite{Lieb2018:Audio.Inpainting}.
-In such a case, the situation is close to clipping and inpainting is relatively simple, since the occurrence of a~significantly long sequence of missing samples is highly improbable.
+For the treatment of clipping, much more literature exists \cite{Adler2011:Declipping, Kitic2015:Sparsity.cosparsity.declipping, BilenOzerovPerez2015:declipping.via.NMF, RenckerBachWangPlumbley2018:Consistent.dictionary.learning.LVA, ZaviskaRajmicPrusaVesely2018:RevisitingSSPADE, ZaviskaRajmicMokryPrusa2019:SSPADE_ICASSP}, to name but a~few.
+Note that another related problem is filling in the missing samples which are selected randomly, as done, for instance, in \cite{Lieb2018:Audio.Inpainting}.
+In such a case, the situation is close to clipping; inpainting is then relatively simple, since the occurrence of a~significantly long sequence of missing samples is highly improbable.

-For our scenario, successful methods are typically model-based; an optimization problem is designed that contains the data fitting term and a regularizer.
+For our scenario, where we treat short gaps, successful methods are typically model-based; an optimization problem is designed that contains the data fitting term and a regularizer.
 The regularizer usually penalizes the deviation of transformed signal's coefficients from the model under consideration.
 The transform used here is typically a~kind of short-time spectral transform.

 A problem with these approaches is that regularizers make the solution biased.
 This effect will be discussed later on, but let us reveal right now that in the case of audio inpainting, the bias manifests itself in the form of a signal's energy drop within the filled gap, see Fig.\,\ref{fig:energy_decrease}.
-The main goal of the article is to study this effect, design a number of methods that all aim at compensating it, and evaluate them in numerical experiments on real audio.
+The main goal of the article is to study this effect, design a number of methods that all aim at compensating it, and evaluate them in numerical experiments on a real audio.